List of Inuyasha characters: Jakotsu

 Jakotsu (蛇骨) is the Band of Seven's third-in-command and Bankotsu's most trusted ally.
-A homosexual and homicidal woman-hater who wears women's kimono and sadistically kills his male opponents as a sign of affection.
-Jakotsu is armed with a snake-like sword which has segmented retractable blades that reach a great distance and bend at a moment's notice, making it difficult for an opponent to calculate his next move.
+A homosexual and homicidal woman-hater who wears women's kimonos and sadistically kills his male opponents as a sign of affection.
+Jakotsu is armed with a snake-like sword that has segmented retractable blades that reach a great distance and bend at a moment's notice, making it difficult for an opponent to calculate his next move.
 When Inuyasha and his group arrive at Mount Hakurei, Jakotsu battles Inuyasha until he is defeated.
-The fight leaves Jakotsu severely weakened and Renkotsu uses the opportunity to steal his Shikon shard.
+The fight leaves Jakotsu severely weakened, and Renkotsu uses the opportunity to steal his Shikon shard.

 Mukotsu

 Mukotsu (霧骨) is a short man who acts as the Band of Seven's poison maker, concealing his face behind a veil.
 He abducts Kagome out of lust, attempting to rape her (the anime depicts him initiating a wedding ceremony before Miroku and Sango come to their friend's aid).
 Though he succeeds in poisoning the human heroes, Mukotsu is killed by Sesshomaru.